Towns & Places

 Like other Kansas cowtowns, Ellsworth quickly gained a reputation as a wild and wooly place, becoming the scene of numerous killings following shootouts between drunken cowboys.
 In its early days, the area was besieged by a gang led by two men named Craig and Johnson.
 Making frequent robberies and bullying the townspeople, the citizens finally organized a vigilance committee and hanged the two near the Smoky Hill River.

-The Ellsworth County Agricultural and Mechanical Fair Association was organized in 1877 and become one of the well-known institutions in the county.
+The Ellsworth County Agricultural and Mechanical Fair Association was organized in 1877 and became one of the well-known institutions in the county.
 The first newspaper in the county was the Ellsworth Reporter.

 In 1910, the county’s population peaked at 10,444.
-At that time, several important crops were raised, including corn, winter wheat, oats, and prairie hay.
+Several important crops were raised then, including corn, winter wheat, oats, and prairie hay.
 The county also had over 50,000 bearing fruit trees, and livestock raising was important to the economy.
 At that time, five railroad lines provided excellent transportation and shipping facilities.

-Magnesium limestone was abundant in the northeastern portion and red sandstone in the central and southwestern parts.
+Magnesium limestone was abundant in the northeastern portion, and red sandstone in the central and southwestern parts.
 Mineral paint of good quality and excellent potter’s clay was also found in many localities.
-Large quantities of gypsum existed in the high lands, and in the central part were vast beds of rock salt, which was extensively mined at Ellsworth and Kanopolis.
+Large quantities of gypsum existed in the highlands, and in the central part were vast rock salt beds, which were extensively mined at Ellsworth and Kanopolis.
 Coal was the chief mineral product from three mines opened in the early 1980s near Wilson, south of the Smoky Hill River.

 In the next decades, Ellsworth County’s population dropped almost every decade.
 Today, it remains primarily a farming and ranching county.
 The county seat and most populous city is Ellsworth.
 As of the 2020 census, the county population was 6,376.